sepsoleimanian/SQLand/01 Beginner SQL Topics/02 SQL Data Retrieval with SELECT.md

 **Practical Tips**:
 - Avoid `SELECT *` in production queries to improve performance and clarity.
-- Use `DESCRIBE table_name` or equivalent to inspect columns before selecting all.
+- Use `DESCRIBE table_name` to inspect columns before selecting all.

 **Pitfalls**:
 - **Performance**: Retrieving unnecessary columns slows queries, especially on large tables.